What is the Difference Between a Ford Expedition Limited and Platinum?

 The Platinum’s focus is, like we said, on looks.

-There is no significant power upgrade from the twin-turbo, and the performance feels pretty similar overall.
+The twin-turbo has no significant power upgrade, and the performance feels pretty similar overall.

 You can save more money by going middle-of-the-road and getting the Limited trim.